 Jason Medlock - Was a fifth-round pick of the Kansas City Chiefs this year.
 Had tryouts with the Atlanta Falcons, Detroit Lions, and Pittsburgh Steelers this season.

 Jose Cortez - Basically a kickoff specialist at this point of his career.

 Matt Prater - Was with the Atlanta Falcons earlier this season.

-Dirk Johnson - Filled in for injured Chicago Bears P Brad Maynard earlier
+Dirk Johnson - Filled in for injured Chicago Bears P Brad Maynard earlier this season.

 Josh Miller - Was recently released by the Tennessee Titans.